OathPros/COMP3/source/patterns/feedback/notifications.rst

 * when new content is available
 * when a message has been received

-Because they are shown by the system, notifications are a useful way of communicating with users while they are using other applications.
+Because they are shown by the system, notifications are a useful way of communicating with users while they are using other apps.
 If a message is only relevant while the sender app is being used, :doc:`toasts <toasts>` are a better option.

 General Guidelines
 ------------------

 * Be careful not to needlessly distract users with notifications, and question whether users really need to be informed about the events you want to communicate.
-* Applications that deal with lots of events, such as email or social media messages, run a particular risk of distracting users with too many notifications.
+* Apps that deal with lots of events, such as email or social media messages, run a particular risk of distracting users with too many notifications.
 In these situations:
    * It is often desirable to place restrictions on how frequently notifications are shown.
 For example, instead of showing a notification for each new message, periodic notifications can show a summary of messages that have been received.
    * Provide an option for users to disable and/or reduce the number of notifications.
 * Ensure that your app removes notifications that are no longer valid.
 For example, a notification for a weather warning that has been revoked, or for emails that have been read.
 * Don't rely solely on notifications for communicating something, as they might not always be seen.
-The application window should independently communicate all the information contained in notifications.
+The app window should independently communicate all the information contained in notifications.

 Notification Elements
 ---------------------